le-santos/le-santos/README.md

 ### About me

-I'm a self-taught web developer building my skils by creating some projects with React, Javascript, HTML, CSS.
+I'm a self-taught web developer building my skills by creating some projects with React, Javascript, HTML, CSS.

 - 🌱 I’m currently learning Ruby, Ruby on Rails and TDD on a course by [Campus Code](https://www.campuscode.com.br/).
 - 💻 I’m currently working on some projects with Rails applications, like this one [job-board-system](https://github.com/le-santos/job-board-system)